cgwire/kitsu/docs/README.md

 In this section, we will give more information about Kitsu main customization:

-* [Kitsu customization](customization-pipeline/README.md): Adapt Kitsu to your pipeline
+* [Pipeline customization](customization-pipeline/README.md): Adapt Kitsu to your pipeline
-* [Studio customization](customization-production/README.md): Adapt Kitsu to your production
+* [Production customization](customization-production/README.md): Adapt Kitsu to your production
-* [Production customization](customization-studio/README.md): Adapt Kitsu to your studio
+* [Studio customization](customization-studio/README.md): Adapt Kitsu to your studio

 ## Modules